sheny2/Person-Project/README.md

 ### Wordle Solver in Python

 A cool algorithm that achieves over 90% success rate at solving the wordle game.
-Try you favourite word now!
+Try your favourite wordle word now!

 <img width="428" alt="Screenshot 2023-02-21 at 2 29 32 PM" src="https://user-images.githubusercontent.com/67173948/220440385-f4c829e0-2136-4a1a-b2a4-b7febb4e353b.png">